 Intensive Treatment for OCD, School Refusal, and Anxiety Related Disorders

-The goal of intensive treatment is to provide a focused, highly structured and individualized therapy.
+EBTCS has developed an Intensive Outpatient Program (IOP) through which it provides intensive treatment for children and adults with severe to very severe OCD, school refusal, and other anxiety disorders.
+The goal of intensive treatment is to provide focused, highly structured and individualized therapy.
 Intensive treatment is considered appropriate when someone cannot function at their optimal level; for instance, when they cannot go to school, work, or participate in social / family activities.

 Intensive Outpatient Treatment at the Child and Adult Anxiety Centers at EBTCS – Structure and Approach